kanidm/kanidm/kanidm_book/src/administrivia.md

         /backup/kanidm.backup.json -D /data/kanidm.db
     docker start <container name>

 You can then restart your instance.
-It's advised you DO NOT modify the backup.json as it may introduce data errors into your instance.
+DO NOT modify the backup.json as it may introduce data errors into your instance.

 To restore from the backup: